 Want to share this post?
 Here are ready-made tweets:

-Click to tweet: The selection process for a @BookBub Featured Deal is highly competitive.
-Read tips for getting your book accepted – http://bit.ly/1KEEue9
+Click to tweet: The selection process for a @BookBub Featured Deal is super competitive.
+Here are tips for getting your book selected. http://bit.ly/1KEEue9